Birbal: Position and association with Akbar

 His growing reputation led him to be part of Akbar's nine advisers, known as the Navaratna - the nine jewels.
 Birbal also played the role of a religious advisor, military figure and close friend of the Emperor, serving him for 30 years.
 In 1572, he was among a large army sent to aid Husain Quli Khan against an attack from the Akbar's brother, Hakim Mirza, which was his first military role.
 He later accompanied the Emperor during his Gujarat campaigns.
 Despite having no military background, he often participated in Akbar's campaigns and was given leadership positions, like Todar Mal, who was an advisor in economic matters.

 Abu'l-Fazl ibn Mubarak and Abdul Qadir Badayuni were historians of the court.
 While Fazl respected him, listed him as having twenty-five honorific titles and rank of a commander of two thousand; Badayuni distrusted Birbal because he was a Hindu, calling him a "bastard" and in contempt, writing how he, as a Hindu musician, was getting favour and becoming the king's "confidant", but at the same time acknowledging his talent.
 Akbar's other orthodox Muslim advisers were known to dislike Birbal.
-Most of Akbar's courtiers, when they failed to meet his expectations, like in the case of Raja Man Singh I, when he failed to pursue Maharana Pratap in the Battle of Haldigathi.
-According to Monserrate, among all of Akbar's officials, Faizi, Tansen, and Birbal didn't incur any displeasure in their years of service.

 Akbar had started a religion called Din-i-Ilahi, which acknowledged him as God's representative on earth and had a combination of Hindu and Muslim beliefs.
 In the Ain-i-Akbari (The Institutes of Akbar), it is mentioned that Birbal was one of the few people other than Akbar who were its followers, besides being the only Hindu.
 He had a close association with Akbar, despite being fourteen years elder than him; of the nine ratnas, Birbal was often called the brightest jewel.
-Badaoni referred to this in sarcasm, as "a case of 'thy flesh is my flesh and thy blood my blood'".
+Badayuni referred to this in sarcasm, as "a case of 'thy flesh is my flesh and thy blood my blood'".
 Akbar is reported to have saved Birbal's life in two instances.

-The painting Akbari Nao Ratna in Victoria hall, Kolkata depicts Birbal having a prominent position right next to Akbar.
-The Emperor found him entertaining at the start but in later years, sent him on important missions.
+The painting Akbari Nao Ratna in Victoria Hall, Kolkata depicts Birbal having a prominent position right next to Akbar.
 Birbal was said to have received a two-storey house in Fatehpur Sikri within the palace complex, built close to Akbar's own chambers.
 He was said to enjoy having Birbal by his side and he was the only courtier to reside within the palace complex.
 One of the seven gates is known as "Birbal's gate".